barbarer/py4e-int/_sources/pictures/writeCode_orig.rst

 Write Code Exercises
 ---------------------------

-The picture below are used in the following exercises.

-.. datafile:: gal3.jpg
-   :image:
-   :fromfile: Figures/gal2.jpg
-   :hide:

-.. datafile:: kitten3.jpg
-   :image:
-   :fromfile: Figures/kitten.jpg
-   :hide:

-.. datafile:: swan3.jpg
-   :image:
-   :fromfile: Figures/swan.jpg
-   :hide:

-.. datafile:: motorcycle3.jpg
-   :image:
-   :fromfile: Figures/motorcycle.jpg
-   :hide:

-.. datafile:: baby3.jpg
-   :image:
-   :fromfile: Figures/baby.jpg
-   :hide:

-.. datafile:: guy3.jpg
-   :image:
-   :fromfile: Figures/guy1.jpg
-   :hide:

 .. note::

    Remember that it can take a bit of time to process all the pixels in a picture!
 Check for errors below the code if it is taking a long time, but if you don't see any errors just wait.

 .. activecode:: pictures_ac_16
+   :datafile: gal2.jpg
    :nocodelens:

    A grayscale picture is when the red, green, and blue value of a pixel are all equal to the average of the original pixel value.
-Write the code to turn the left half of the image ``gal3.jpg`` into gray scale.
+Write the code to turn the left half of the image ``gal2.jpg`` into gray scale.
    ~~~~